szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The faulty probabilities for vorpal hit are fixed (true 25%, not 26%)
 - The sword acts in **every way** as a +5 two-handed sword **against mind flayers only**, that is, +5 THAC0, +5 enchantment, 1d10+5 damage
 - Against other targets, it's still a +3 weapon in terms of damage, THAC0 and enchantment level
-- Wielding it makes the wielder immune to mind blasts and domination attempts by mind flayers
+- Wielding it makes the user immune to mind blasts and domination attempts by mind flayers
 - Critical hits cause 2d8 psychic (irresistible) damage and cause Confusion for 10 seconds if a Save vs. Spell at -2 is failed.
 Creatures without minds or brains are unaffected.
 - Speed factor of 6